Complimentary Color Consulting

-- Kira S. | Cohasset, MA
+- Jeanne M. | Canton, MA

-Interior and Exterior Paint Color Tips
+Exterior Paint Color Tips and Trends

 Drive through various neighborhoods and take note of appealing exterior paint color schemes and adaptability to your own home.
 For example, driving down Main Street in Hingham or Washington Street in Duxbury will give you a wide palette of historic New England colors.